 Failure to comply with the regulations can be the basis of a negligence per se claim.
 This allows an injured person to file a claim without having to prove that the truck owner owed them a duty of care and breached that duty of care.
 Non-compliance of the regulations proves those two elements of a negligence claim.
-To succeed, the injured person only has to prove that the truck owner’s failure to comply with the regulations caused the accident, which was the legal cause of their injury.
-And, that they suffered actual losses because of their injury.
+To succeed, the injured person only has to prove that the truck owner’s failure to comply with the regulations caused the accident.
+This was the legal cause of their injury, and they suffered actual losses because of their injury.

-An experienced truck accident attorney can determine the strongest basis for your claim and gather the evidence to prove it.
-At Fuicelli & Lee, we diligently investigate all our cases to ensure that we make a claim against every party legally responsible for your injury to get you the compensation you deserve.
+An experienced truck accident attorney at Fuicelli & Lee can determine the strongest basis for your claim and gather the evidence to prove it.
+We will thoroughly investigate your case to ensure that we make a claim against every party legally responsible for your injury to get you the compensation you deserve.

 Time Limits to File a Case

-Colorado state imposed time limits within which a person may make a claim for injuries or death resulting from the careless or negligent actions of another person or entity.
+Colorado imposes time limits on how long a person may make a claim for injuries or death resulting from the careless or negligent actions of another person or entity.
 Any action based on an injury or death arising from the operation of a motor vehicle, including trucks, must be commenced within three years of the accident.

-Driver fatigue is a term that describes the experience of being tired or sleepy while behind the wheel of a motor vehicle.
+Driver fatigue is a term that refers to being tired or sleepy while behind the wheel.
 It is also the leading cause of truck accidents in the United States.

 While federal regulations limit the amount of time truck operators are permitted to drive each day, these regulations are commonly ignored.
 Because truck drivers are usually paid by the mile, the more they drive, the more they earn.
-Weather and traffic related delays often add to the problem, causing them to try to make up for lost time.
+Weather and traffic-related delays often add to the problem, causing them to try and make up for lost time.

 Driver fatigue is particularly dangerous because it can diminish an individual’s ability to accurately judge his or her level of tiredness.